Accessing our datasets

 Our team provides ongoing support throughout.

 At project completion, you’ll submit your final analysis outputs for review.
-We’ll ensure all project closure requirements are met before any publication or release.
-Afterward, permanent data deletion will be confirmed.
+We’ll ensure all project closure requirements are met before any publication or release and permanent data deletion will be confirmed when appropriate.

 FAQs

-Can I bring my own code in SDE?
+Can I bring my own code into the SDE?

 Yes, you are able to bring your own code, but you must first have a signed Data Sharing Agreement (DSA) and be a logged-in, approved researcher.
 Once logged in, you will have access to our virtual workspace where you can use standard tools like RStudio or Databricks to work with existing code, or you can bring your own custom code as a reference file or tool, subject to security and technical review by our Data Management Team.